Rumbiye water & sanitation program

 A partnership with Davis Sunset Rotary, Rotary Club Busia, Engineers Without Borders-Kenya, and Rotary International.

-We welcome you to join in this effort, and give the community of Rumbiye (Kenya) access to clean water and sanitation.
+We are grateful to everyone who joinedin this effort, to give the community of Rumbiye (Kenya) access to clean water and sanitation.

-- Construction of an additional water kiosk with water meter payment system that will be built about 10 meters away from the current water system to the dispensary.
-This kiosk will serve the community of Namagogo B, which has 67 households, each having 5 to 10 members.
+• Construction of an additional water kiosk with water meter payment system was built about 10 meters away from the current water system to the dispensary.
+This kiosk now serves the community of Namagogo B, which has 67 households, each having 5 to 10 members.

 Can you help in getting us this final $5,000?

 Davis Sunset Rotary pledged to donate $2,500 as matching gift.
 So in other words, we only need to raise an additional $2,500 to reach this extra goal of $5,000.
-We received a generous $500 donation from Woodland Sunrise Rotary Club and several other donors, and have now reached $3,600, so we are still hoping to raise the final $1,400.
+We received a generous $500 donation from Woodland Sunrise Rotary Club and several other donors, and with income of Davis Sunset Rotary’s Movies in the Park, we have now reached our $5,000!

 (note: this fundraiser thermometer for the additional funds for phase 2 and 3 is updated manually so we will add your donation after receipt)